1. Super Nintendo World

 Time Out says

-Though most of the rides lack Disneyland’s charm or the sheer terror inspired by Six Flags Magic Mountain, Universal Studios Hollywood’s hillside theme park offers a few truly worthwhile thrills fueled by silver-screen memories plus a little bit of actual Hollywood magic.
+Though its rides may not match Disneyland’s charm or Six Flags Magic Mountain’s sheer terror, Universal Studios Hollywood’s hillside theme park offers its own amusing identity a few truly worthwhile thrills fueled by silver-screen memories plus a little bit of actual Hollywood magic.

 There are some absolute winners here, including the Nintendo, Harry Potter and Jurassic World lands, which we dive into in depth below.
-Speaking of depths, the park is split between two main levels with a series of escalators between: On the thrill-filled, Jurassic-anchored lower lot, the Transformers ride is a slick but muddy crash course in Michael Bay robot carnage, while Revenge of the Mummy is a short but action-packed coaster launch through a movie property you may have otherwise forgotten.
+Speaking of depths, the park is split between two main levels with a series of escalators between: On the thrill-filled lower lot, the Transformers ride is a slick but muddy crash course in Michael Bay robot carnage, while Revenge of the Mummy is a short but action-packed coaster launch through a movie property you may have otherwise forgotten.
+(The area is also home to the standout Nintendo and Jurassic World areas.)

 If you can stomach the nauseating Simpsons Ride, you’ll be rewarded with a bit of clever and wild entertainment.
 The adjacent restaurant-filled Springfield nails its Simpsons references but comes up short with its food offerings and some rather drab interiors.
-That seems to be the norm here, unfortunately: Everything feels about 80% of the way there—especially when taking into consideration the steep and still-climbing ticket prices—but the park continues to show some significant improvements each year.
+That seems to be the norm here, unfortunately: Everything feels about 80% of the way there—especially when taking into consideration the steep and still-climbing ticket prices—but the park continues to show some significant improvements each year (fingers crossed for the upcoming Fast & Furious-themed roller coaster).

 As for those ticket prices, we’re split on the Express pass, a $100-plus per-person upgrade that lets you jump to the front of the line once on just about every attraction.
 You don’t need to reserve a time slot, you simply walk up to an attraction and scan your ticket, and just a few minutes later you’ll find yourself buckled in.
 It’s a remarkable time saver on busy days.
 But with only about a dozen attractions in the park in total, it’s really not worth the extra expense on slow ones.